 Not on everyone’s bucket list of things to do in Canberra with kids but, for us, one of the most important places to visit in Canberra is the Aboriginal Tent Embassy.
 The historically significant site is located opposite Old Government House, and we recommend dropping by to leave a donation and open a dialogue with your kids.
-First erected in 1972 to represent the political rights of Aboriginal Australians, a visit provides an excellent opportunity to teach kids of all ages about representation and the political rights of Indigenous Australians.
+First erected in 1972 to represent the political rights of our First Nations people, a visit provides an excellent opportunity to teach kids of all ages about Indigenous Australian representation and rights.

 Location: King George Terrace, Old Parliament House Lawn, Parkes

 Read more about Rafferty’s first experience of the Aboriginal Tent Embassy here.

 4. Reconciliation Place